• Free returns until January 15

 The degree of authenticity according to the Marcus decree

-Articles 3 to 7 of decree n ° 81-255 of March 3, 1981 provide details on the definition of the author of the work.
+Articles 3 to 7 of Decree No. 81-255 of March 3, 1981, provide details on the definition of the author of the work of art.

-Depending on the degree of authenticity of the works, the formulas used by the seller may be as follows.
+Depending on the degree of authenticity of the work, the formulas used by the seller may include:

-• "Like", "like", "like", "like", "after", "like".
-These expressions do not confer any guarantee on the authenticity of the work with regard to the period, the identity of the artists or of the school (Article 7).
+• "Like", "after", "in the style of", "after the manner of", etc.: These expressions do not provide any guarantee of the authenticity of the work with respect to the period, the identity of the artist, or the school (Article 7).

-These formulas are used to describe the works in an auction catalog, a presentation sheet, an invoice or a certificate of authenticity.
+These formulas are used to describe works in auction catalogs, presentation sheets, invoices, or certificates of authenticity.

 How to choose an artwork?